nuxt-community/sentry-module/docs/content/en/guide/usage.md

 ### Usage in server middleware

-Sentry instance is accessible through the `process.sentry`.
+Server Sentry instance is accessible through `process.sentry`.

 ### Usage in other lifecycle areas